terwer/siyuan-plugin-publisher/README.md

 Support features such as fast publishing, image bed management, platform expansion, smart labels, etc.

-> Recent Update: 🎉 Publish Tool new version `1.18.3` released.
+> Recent Update: 🎉 Publish Tool new version `1.18.4` released.

 - `1.18.0` brings new features and enhanced user experience.
+- The `1.18.4` version primarily addresses the following issues:
+  - Fixed the problem of YAML modifications not taking effect (c3180b9)
+  - Fixed an issue where not setting tag categories could lead to errors (4645104)
+  - Automatically saves attributes and removes unnecessary prompts (9f9926d)
 - The `1.18.3` version primarily addresses the following defects:
   - Resolved the issue where automatic classification paths could be empty.
   - Rectify the potential path error issue that may arise when publishing documents in the root directory.